pyrocms/pyrocms-docs/content/theming/custom-theme-basics.md

 # Custom Theme Basics

 PyroCMS supports themes which allow you to easily change the look and feel of your web-site.
-The way it works is with a master <a href="http://pyrocms.com/docs/glossary#theme-layouts">layout</a> file and multiple <a href="http://pyrocms.com/docs/glossary#theme-partials">partials</a> that share presentation logic between different layouts.
+The way it works is with a master {{ link title="layout" uri="theming/theme-layouts" }} file and multiple {{ link title="partials" uri="theming/theme-partials" }} that share presentation logic between different layouts.

 ## Creating a theme

-Like modules, themes are stored in three places: <dfn>addons/shared_addons/themes (for themes available to all sites) &amp;</dfn><dfn> addons/&lt;site-name&gt;/themes (for themes available to only one specific site),&nbsp;</dfn><dfn> system/pyrocms/themes (for default themes).</dfn>
+Your themes can be stored in one of two places:

+	addons/shared_addons/themes (for themes available to all sites) addons/[site-name]/themes (for themes available to only one specific site)

 When creating your first theme it's a good idea to look at the default theme and see how it works.
 You might like to copy it and tweak it to create your own.
 The default theme is a &quot;core theme&quot; so it is located in <dfn>system/pyrocms/themes/default</dfn>.
 Copy that to <dfn>addons/</dfn><dfn>shared_addons/</dfn><dfn>themes/custom</dfn> or whatever name you like.
 Whenever you rename a theme folder you must rename the class name in theme.php to match the folder name.